The implementation of testing accommodations

 I teach a foreign language and there is a listening component to my exam.
 Do you administer the listening portion?

 We can administer listening portions of exams providing it can be made available electronically.
 The same goes for questions which may be based on a video clip.
-However, during finals we cannot administer exams with listening elements; this is too difficult for us to do given the resources we have.
+However, during finals we cannot administer exams with listening elements.
+This is too difficult for us to do given the limited resources we have versus the number of exams we have to proctor.

 Trying to provide accommodation a student for a "pop quiz" can be difficult if the faculty member chooses to give the quiz during the middle of the class.